-- 192. Post Office does not investigate every shortfall encountered at every branch.
+- 188. Post Office does not investigate every shortfall encountered at every branch.
 With 11,000 agency branches conducting XX transactions per day, this would be impossible unless Post Office hired [hundreds/thousands] of new employees.
 [Is this correct?
 If POL to investigate every declared shortfall in every cash dec, how many staff would be needed?].
-Post Office's investigations of shortfalls in branches tend to originate from three trigger events: - 192.1 The Postmaster raises an issue with Post Office.
-This could be via a number of routes including where the Postmaster contacts a helpline, when Post Office staff are on site at a branch or through a Postmaster's line management. - 192.2 There has been an audit of a branch by Post Office that has highlighted a shortfall. - 192.3 Post Office receives information about a transaction in a branch from a customer or a client. - 193.
+Post Office's investigations of shortfalls in branches tend to originate from three trigger events: - 188.1 The Postmaster raises an issue with Post Office.
+This could be via a number of routes including where the Postmaster contacts a helpline,

+- when Post Office staff are on site at a branch or through a Postmaster's line management. - 188.2 There has been an audit of a branch by Post Office that has highlighted a shortfall. - 188.3 Post Office receives information about a transaction in a branch from a customer or a client. - 189.
 Where an issue is raised with Post Office, it can sometimes piece together what may have happened by looking at secondary sources of information eg. Horizon records, submitted paperwork, data from clients, information for customers, etc. But none of this can replace the Postmasters first-hand experience.
-Post Office therefore works with its Postmasters to help them understand what has happened in their branch but it requires the cooperation of the Postmaster to do this. - 194.
-There are lots of different teams who might "investigate" an issue at a branch and this will depend on the nature of the issue and to whom it is reported: - 194.1 Accounting and operational process concerns will usually by addressed by the NBSC. - 194.2 A lack of competence by branch staff may be addressed by a field support team / trainer if the root cause was thought to be a training issue. - 194.3 Suspected dishonesty or criminal misconduct will usually be investigated by Post Office's security team.
+Post Office therefore works with its Postmasters to help them understand what has happened in their branch but it requires the cooperation of the Postmaster to do this. - 190.
+There are lots of different teams who might "investigate" an issue at a branch and this will depend on the nature of the issue and to whom it is reported: - 190.1 Accounting and operational process concerns will usually by addressed by the NBSC. - 190.2 A lack of competence by branch staff may be addressed by a field support team / trainer if the root cause was thought to be a training issue. - 190.3 Suspected dishonesty or criminal misconduct will usually be investigated by Post Office's security team. - 190.4 Horizon Service Desk (operated by Fujtisu and now ATOS) would likely investigate an suspected IT problems - 190.5 Anything related to a specific product or client would likely go to the team at Post Office responsible for that client or product. - 190.6 Major issues that are potential breaches of contract will usually be investigated through the Postmaster's contract manager see the Witness Statement of John Breedon for more details on this. - 190.7 Sometimes Postmasters (or their MPs) will write direct to the CEO and the CEO's office may coordinate an investigation and response. - 190.8 Threatened legal proceedings will get dealt with by Post Office's in-house legal team or external solicitors.